Memory and personalization

 Use sync mode per source if you share an AI account with family.
 Manual mode keeps the conversation in history but holds extraction back until you confirm.

-Keep Chat-Linking on.
+Keep chat linking on.
 The frontmatter links give you an audit trail across notes, conversations, and tools.